sydasif/ansible-cbt-lab/docs/source/02_variables/01_vars.md

 ## Variables in Programming

-Variables in programming are symbolic names that store data values which can be changed during the execution of a program.
+Variables in programming are symbolic names that store data values that can change during the execution of a program.
 They are essential for managing and manipulating data.

 ### Key Characteristics of Variables